onlyanegg/code_review/README.md

 Description:
 ----

-An application which stores data contained in text files into a sqlite3 database
+An application which stores data from text files into a sqlite3 database

 Run `text_to_sql/text_to_sql.py` to run the application.